yaioyaio/termprofiles/README.md

 Show profiles discovered via the generated JSON files.
 Helpful for auditing or scripting.

+### `termprofiles doctor`

+Diagnose release prerequisites.
+The command checks that the current Git branch tracks an upstream, confirms whether the `origin` remote uses SSH, and verifies PyPI upload requirements such as `twine`, environment variables, `.pypirc`, and recent build artifacts.

 ### `termprofiles parents` _(macOS only)_

 Enumerate iTerm2 profiles detected in `~/Library/Preferences/com.googlecode.iterm2.plist` with their GUIDs.